bsvars/bsvars/README.md

     install.packages("bsvars")

-The package is under intensive development.
-To the the newest changes install it by typing:
+The developer’s version of the package with the newest features can be installed by typing:

     devtools::install_git("https://github.com/bsvars/bsvars.git")